Annotation Dialog

 )}

-/>The user sees two separate edit controls on the image block: one for changing the photo, one for editing the annotation overlay.
-Both store their data at independent payload paths.
+/>The user sees two separate edit controls on the image block: one for changing the photo, one for editing annotations.
+Both store at independent payload paths.

 {page.heroAnnotation?.annotationSvg && (